State Licensed Investment Adviser

 Qualification Requirements [CCR § 260.236]

-Each IAR, except those employed or engaged by an investment adviser solely to offer or negotiate for the sale of investment adviser services, must qualify by passing the examination(s) as specified in CCR § 260.236(a).
-The examination requirements are the Uniform Investment Adviser Law Examination (“Series 65”) passed on or after January 1, 2000 or the General Securities Representative Examination (“Series 7”) and Uniform Combined State Law Examination (“Series 66”).
+Each reported IAR, except those employed or engaged by an investment adviser solely to offer or negotiate for the sale of investment adviser services, must qualify by passing the examination(s) as specified in CCR § 260.236(a) within two years prior to the date of filing the IAR application.
+The examination requirements are the current Uniform Investment Adviser Law Examination (“Series 65”) or the General Securities Representative Examination (“Series 7”) and Uniform Combined State Law Examination (“Series 66”).
 Effective October 1, 2018, FINRA has restructured Series 7 to be Series 7TO.
 Prior to taking S7TO, individuals must take and pass Securities Industry Essentials (SIE) exam.
 Waivers and exemptions to the examination requirements may be found in subsection (b) and (c) of CCR § 260.236.
 Individuals holding in good standing an approved professional designation meet the exemption found in (c)(3) of CCR § 260.236.

 Individuals that must satisfy the qualification requirements set forth under CCR Section 260.236, and who are not registered in CRD, can enroll for the Series 65 examination via Test Enrollment Services System (TESS) with Financial Industry Regulatory Authority (“FINRA”).